nphorsley59/Noah_Portfolio/README.md

 ![alt_text](https://github.com/nphorsley59/Predicting_Passenger_Survival/blob/master/Figures/title_class.png "Title, Class, Survival")<br>

-I prepared the dataset for modeling by dropping uninformative columns, encoding all non-integer/non-float dtypes, splitting 'train' into a training and testing set for cross-validation, and scaling the data.<br>
+I prepared the dataset for modeling by dropping uninformative columns, encoding all non-integer/non-float data types, splitting 'train' into a training and testing set for cross-validation, and scaling the data.<br>

-### <div align="center">Modeling</div>
+## <div align="center">Modeling</div>
 My goal was to build a model that could accurately predict the fate of a passenger on the Titanic.
 Considering the simplicity of the dataset and the unquantifiable forces at play in the real event, I set a goal of 80% model accuracy.<br>

 ### 1. Pre-processing